prometheus/codemirror-promql/README.md

 A roadmap is available in the issue [#5](https://github.com/prometheus-community/codemirror-promql/issues/5).

 ## Usage
+* The development [app](./src/app) can give you an example of how to use it with no TS Framework.
 * [How to use it in an angular project](./examples/angular-promql/README.md)

 ## Contributions